rstudio/websocket/cran-comments.md

 # 2019-06-07

-Added cph to the individuals listed as contributors who are also copyright holders, per below feedback.
+Added cph to the individuals listed as contributors who are also copyright holders per feedback.

 --